 Whilst many people think of a squat as a gold standard exercise, it’s limitations become clear when you look at which muscles it challenges and by how much.

 The quadriceps for example receive little stimulus in the top position of this exercise.
 As you descend towards the ground the challenge increases until it’s maximal in the bottom position.

-A squat will provide almost no challenge to this range.
+A squat will provide very little challenge to this range of motion.

 The second crucial point is that muscles are stronger in different parts of their operating range.
 Typically they are weaker in both their short and lengthened position and strongest in the middle of their range.

 This represents a bell shaped curve as illustrated below.

 Barbells can’t account for this but intelligently designed strength training machines do.
 These machines will have a cam to vary the resistance according to the target muscle’s strength curve.

 For example, a dumbbell lateral raise gets difficult precisely where the muscles of the shoulder get weaker, the top position.

 As you raise your arms to the side, the distance between the line of force (always straight down with a dumbbell remember) and the axis (your shoulder joint) gets larger.